Xerxz/Xerxz/README.md

 ### Hi there 👋

 ## I'm a student at Chalmers University of Technology!
-- 🔭 I’m currently studying Computer Science and Software Engineering.
+- 🔭 I’m currently studying Intro to data science and Ai.
-- 🌱 I’m currently learning Agile software project management and Mathematical statistics & discrete mathematics.
+- 🌱 I’m currently learning Software engineering principles for complex systems.
 - 📫 How to reach me: xerxz5115@gmail.com

 ### Languages: